Sven491/Eindopdracht/README.md

 ## Features

 *   *User Authentication*: Secure sign-up, login, and sign-out functionality powered by Supabase.
+*   *Framed Pages*: Smooth transitions ensured by page-in-frame design and bottombar.
 *   *Discover Movies*: Browse a curated list of movies on the main page.
 *   *Movie Search*: Find specific movies by title using the search functionality.
 *   *Detailed Information*: View detailed information for each movie, including the overview, release date, cast, and genres.